mikepeat/DataFlexVoiceControl/README.md

 The sample "In the bar" view lets you test out the interface.
-It makes use of the cOrderParser class, which is a moron-level bit of AI (well, how bright do you have to be to work behind a bar? <g>  Not really a challenger to Jarvis or SkyNet, I'm afraid!) - it thinks gin and tonic are two separate drinks! ;-)
+It makes use of the cOrderParser class, which is a moron-level bit of AI (well, how bright do you have to be to work behind a bar? 😀  Not really a challenger to Jarvis or SkyNet, I'm afraid!) - it thinks gin and tonic are two separate drinks! 😉

-It offers a choice of bartenders (different in the different browsers), although for the best bar experience I'd stick to the English speakers! ;-)
+It offers a choice of bartenders (different in the different browsers), although for the best bar experience I'd stick to the English speakers! 😉

 For the prices for your round of drinks in the currency of your choice, you will need to get your browser to send the appropriate language code (en-US,